kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0015 Administrative claims under federal tort claims act.md

 \(4\) Was obviously defective or deficient;

-\(e\) The publisher does not give notice as required by §15.107 of this part and that failure is prejudicial to the Government; or
+\(e\) The publisher does not give notice as required by [[Volume 1/B Procedural rules/0015 Administrative claims under federal tort claims act.md#§15.107   Notification requirements.|§15.107]] of this part and that failure is prejudicial to the Government; or

-\(f\) The publisher does not appeal a lower court's decision pursuant to a request by the Administrator under §15.111(d)(2) of this part.
+\(f\) The publisher does not appeal a lower court's decision pursuant to a request by the Administrator under [[Volume 1/B Procedural rules/0015 Administrative claims under federal tort claims act.md#§15.111   Conduct of litigation.|§15.111]](d)(2) of this part.

 ### §15.105   Filing of requests for indemnification.